Cambrian-1

 MLLMs as a Vision Model Evaluator

-MLLMs explore new aspects of vision models beyond traditional benchmarks like ImageNet-1k.
+MLLMs provide a more real-world evaluation of visual representations than traditional benchmarks like ImageNet-1k.
 We use 2-stage instruction tuning with 1.2M adapter data and 737K fine-tuning data to compare a variety of vision models on downstream MLLM performance.
 Our evaluations show language-supervised models exhibit strong advantages across all benchmark categories, especially in OCR & chart tasks.
 However, despite the smaller dataset size of SSL models like DINOv2, they perform competitively in vision-centric benchmarks.

 MLLMs as an interface to evaluate visual representations